outs1der/minbar/README.md

 ### python-minbar ###

+* Python package for analysing observational data of thermonuclear (type-I) X-ray bursts
+* Includes code to update and extend the MINBAR sample; see https://arxiv.org/abs/2003.00685 and the online data table repository at https://doi.org/10.26180/5e4a697d9b8b6
-* Python package for reading MINBAR database files
+* Also provides facilities for reading MINBAR IDL database files (not released publicly)
 * Requires Python 2 or 3, NumPy, and Astropy
-* Compatible with MINBAR v0.9
+* Compatible with MINBAR data release 1

 ### Getting Started ###

 * Place the `minbar` directory in your python path, e.g., the `site-packages` directory.
-* Copy the MINBAR database files into the `data` directory.
+* Copy the MINBAR database files (normally this would be the MRT tables) into the `data` directory.
 * Start python and `import minbar`.
 Check `__init__.py` for instructions on usage.
 * All data are presented as numpy arrays, which allows for easy selection of subsets of the data and operations on such selections.
 See [this introduction](https://docs.scipy.org/doc/numpy-dev/user/quickstart.html) to get started.

 ### Example Usage ###

+The examples below originally utilised the IDL database files, and may not yet be implemented with the MRT tables.

 ```
 #!python